varabyte/kobweb/frontend/silk-widgets/CONTRIBUTING.md

 #### State and style parameters

-You SHOULD declare state parameters right after the `variant` parameter, followed by style parameters.
+You SHOULD declare optional state parameters right after the `variant` parameter, followed by style parameters.

 This order is chosen to mimic the order used by Jetpack Compose widgets, which appear to do the same thing.
-It also makes some sense as an element's state often effects is visual appearance, and should therefore be prioritized earlier.
+It also makes some sense as an element's state often affects is visual appearance, and should therefore be prioritized earlier.

 ```kotlin
 @Composable